-Arrest warrant issued for ousted South Korean President
+Ousted South Korean President Park Geun-hye arrested

 "The court recognizes the need, necessity and reasonableness of the suspect's arrest."

-Park will be taken to Seoul Detention Center, which is located just outside Seoul and where her confidant Choi Soon-sil and some of the high-profile figures embroiled in the scandal, including Samsung heir Lee Jae-yong, have been detained.

-Prosecutors announced Monday that they were seeking to arrest Park on charges relating to abuse of power, taking bribes from companies and leaking important information.
+Prosecutors announced Monday that they were seeking to arrest Park on charges relating to abuse of power, accepting bribes and leaking important information.
 Park had been held in a temporary detention facility at the Seoul Central District Prosecutor's Office Building ahead of the court's decision.

+Park will be taken to Seoul Detention Center, which is located just outside Seoul and where her confidant Choi Soon-sil and some of the high-profile figures embroiled in an ongoing scandal, including Samsung heir Lee Jae-yong, have been detained.

 "The suspect abused the mighty power and position as president to take bribes from companies and infringed upon the freedom of corporate management and leaked important confidential official information," the statement from the Seoul Central District Prosecutor's Office said.